earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/11-practice-dry-code/exercises/2018-08-18-practice-dry-code-01-activity-dry-code.md

 Import all of the necessary `Python` packages to accomplish these tasks.

 ### Get Data

 #### Numpy Arrays

-Use `.urllib.request` to download the following .csv files of monthly precipitation (inches) and  import the data to `numpy arrays`:
+Use `earthpy` to download the following .csv files of monthly precipitation (inches) and  import the data to `numpy arrays`:

 1. `monthly-precip-1988-to-1992.csv` from `https://ndownloader.figshare.com/files/12807380`